Social Democratic Liberal Party: 2022 elections

 On 20 December, delegations from the two leading parties met with SODELPA's management board.
 Negotiations concluded and SODELPA announced the formation of a coalition government with the People's Alliance and its coalition partner, the National Federation Party, effectively ending FijiFirst's eight-year tenure and Bainimarama's 16-year premiership.
 The management board which consisted of 30 members voted in a secret ballot; 16 voted in favour of the opposition coalition while 14 voted for FijiFirst.
 The new coalition selected People's Alliance leader Sitiveni Rabuka as Prime Minister designate.

 After the announcement, SODELPA's general secretary Duru resigned, claiming there was irregularities in the management board's vote and demanded that the result be declared null and void.
 He also wrote a letter to President Wiliame Katonivere to postpone the sitting of parliament until "issues were solved".
-Ultimately, the parliament sitting scheduled for 21 December was delayed as no announcement came from the President.
+Ultimately, the parliament sitting scheduled for 21 December was delayed as no announcement came from the president.
 On 21 December, the FijiFirst party refused to concede defeat; general secretary Aiyaz Sayed-Khaiyum said it can only be called after the election of the prime minister by parliament.
 He also questioned the validity of the new coalition citing concerns raised previously by SODELPA's outgoing general secretary.

 Following communications between the elections supervisor and SODELPA's general secretary, the elections office announced that the decision made by the management board on 20 December was null and void.
 Some board members whose terms had expired were part of the meeting.
 As a result, another board meeting was held on 23 December and this time, 13 members voted for the opposition coalition while 12 voted for FijiFirst.
 The party's outgoing leader, Viliame Gavoka, said "Democracy had won; We went into it fully committed to ensuring that we have the best for this country.
 We believe and we have agreed on a way forward that benefits this country going forward."

 Ideology

-SODELPA is a liberal conservative party, although many party members have been described as social conservatives.

-Foreign relations

-The party is Zionist and supports recognising Jerusalem as the capital of Israel.
-One of the conditions of the coalition agreement between the People's Alliance, the NFP and SODELPA was to open a Fijian embassy in Jerusalem.
+SODELPA has been described as an Taukei ethno-nationalist party, as well as conservative and protectionist, contrasting with the more secularist and reformist party FijiFirst.